 In the Caption dialog box, select the label that applies to the object you have selected (e.g. “Figure” or “Table”) and select the positioning of the caption (e.g. above or below the object).

-To include the chapter number in your caption (e.g. “Figure 3-2” or “Table 2.1”), you need to set up your Heading 1 style first (see the Automatic Chapter and Subsection Numbering on page 8).
+As long as you have already set up your Heading 1 style to provide the chapter number (see Automatic Chapter and Subsection Numbering), you can include that chapter number in your caption number (e.g. “Figure 3-2” or “Table 2.1”).
 This is the only way Word understands where each chapter starts; otherwise, you will get an error.
 If you’ve done that, then in the Caption dialog box,

 Click the Numbering… button and check the Include Chapter Number box.

 Select the separator you wish to have between your chapter number and the caption number and click OK.